mroberts1/BOOTSTRA.386/manual/index.md

 # BOOTSTRA

 I rolled in to the office at 9 AM Monday morning wearing the same thing I wore on Friday.
 First mistake.
 Everyone was in slacks and formal wear.
-I had completely forgotten that the street wear tech office is a 1990s invention.
-That was casual Friday.
-Luckily nobody said anything, they didn't have to.
+I completely forgot that the street-wear tech office is a 1990s invention.
+That was casual Friday, this is Office Monday.
+Luckily nobody says anything, they didn't have to.
 I obviously need to go head out to JC Penny's tonight.

-As I enter I see my company issued computer, an IBM PC with a classic giant heavy keyboard, a DOS prompt on the screen, 10MB hard drive, the works.
+As I go to my cubicle, I see my company issued computer, an IBM PC with a classic giant heavy keyboard, a DOS prompt on the screen, 10MB hard drive, the works.
 There's these other boxes I don't recognize.
 One is labeled "Cyberdrive" another is a "MicroFazer".
 There's a small stack of reference books, one on 8088 and another on DOS.
 There's also a stencil tool with, I guess flowchart shapes in them right next to a slide rule.

+There's a coaxial network connection on the back of the machine.
+Probably for crude networking.
+It's fairly obvious sneakernet is the dominant medium.

+This is all probably exorbitantly expensive.
+Back where I'm from, the microchips inside of talking greeting cards are more capable than all this.

 I am surprised but I really shouldn't be.
 What did I expect the programmer's workstation to look like in 1983?
-I guess I'm expected to know how to use this and the software on the disk labelled "IBM Macro Assembler"
+I guess I'm expected to know how to use the software on the disk labelled "IBM Macro Assembler".

 I don't.

 I've never even touched an original IBM PC.
 I press the space bar.
 Ok, now I have.

 21st century computer programming is nothing like this.
 First of all, I have LLMs and the Internet.
 Second, I'm dealing with abstract objects that I have control and insight into.
 With this, I'm just sending core instructions to the processor.
 I need to have all kinds of opinions simply because nothing is being done for me.
+I've got none of those.

-And third, based on this floppy disk holder, they aren't using any revision control system.
-I'm apparently just supposed to make a daily floppy.
-There is something called SCCS and I think it's around but obviously it's not very popular.
+Thirdly, based on this floppy disk holder, they aren't using any revision control system.
+I'm apparently just supposed to make a daily snapshot.
+There *is* a really early revision control system called SCCS and I think it's around but obviously it's not very popular.

-I'm well in over my head on this one.
+I'm well in over my head on this.
 I look briefly at another programmer in the room.
-They're using the EDLIN line editor to navigate around the file and referencing a DOT matrix print-out.
+They're using the EDLIN line editor to navigate around the file and referencing a Dot-Matrix print-out.

 I realized although I'm pretty familiar with the future, I'm actually not at all familiar with the past.
 I mean, I know the history but when handed the tools, I'm realizing I have no idea how to do the work.